Xfers/docs/source/index.md

 }
 ```

 The following request will allow you to make a payout to the recipient.
-If you only provided us with bank details, Xfers will make a payout directly to that bank account.
+If you only provide us with bank details, Xfers will make a payout directly to that bank account.
 If only email/phone no is provided, Xfers will email/SMS the recipient to inform him of the payout and allow him to claim and withdrawal the funds to any of the [local banks we support](/docs/#supported-banks).
+However, if a user has an account with xfers, we will credit the amount into the user's account immediately.
 If both bank details and recipient informations are provided, we will credit their bank account and send them a notification once their payout has been processed.

-If the recipient did not accept the payout within 14 days, the payout will be cancelled and its funds will be return back to your Xfers balances.
+Note: If the recipient did not accept the payout within 14 days, the payout will be cancelled and its funds will be return back to your Xfers balances.

 `POST https://sandbox.xfers.io/api/v3/payouts`